 Classification of the Company as a Core Investment Company (CIC)

-In response to the above RBI vide its Order dated 23 October 2015 has cancelled the certificate of registration to carry on the business of NBFC issued to the Company and hasconfirmed the qualification of the Company as a Core Investment Company not requiringregistration with RBI pursuant to the provisions of section 45-IA of the RBI Act 1934.
+In response to the above RBI vide its Order dated 23 October 2015 has cancelled the certificate of registration to carry on the business of NBFC issued to the Company and has confirmed the eligibility of the Company as a CIC not requiring registration with RBI pursuant to the provisions of section 45-IA of the RBI Act 1934.
 The Company is thus a CIC under the said provisions.

 Extract of annual return